marcuskwan/React-Insta-Clone/DAY_TWO_README.md

 ### Focus (Day II)

-- Understand the concept of React component lifecycles, along with the major lifecycle methods such as `render`, `componentDidMount`.
+x- Understand the concept of React component lifecycles, along with the major lifecycle methods such as `render`, `componentDidMount`.

 ### Daily Setup (Day II)